|28 March 2020

-was brought in front of a parole judge in Iran this week.
-After
+was brought in front of a parole judge after

 spending over two years in prison for allegedly trying to